If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 There is a timeline of symptom severity; a gradient associated with GERD.
 It starts with bloating & belching, then heartburn and regurgitation.

-If we are truly interested in preventative medicine, we nip this in the bud!
+If you’re truly interested in preventative medicine, nip this problem in the bud!
 If you have bloating, belching, stomach pain, occasional heartburn, please read on.

 Work with the mechanism you were born with.